 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 1.9 months, from April 1 to May 28, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is May 1, with an average of 6.7 kWh.
+The brighter period of the year lasts for 1.9 months, from April 2 to May 29, with an average daily incident shortwave energy per square meter above 6.1 kWh.
+The brightest month of the year in Port Saint Lucie is May, with an average of 6.5 kWh.

-The darker period of the year lasts for 2.7 months, from November 7 to January 30, with an average daily incident shortwave energy per square meter below 4.1 kWh.
-The darkest day of the year is December 21, with an average of 3.5 kWh.
+The darker period of the year lasts for 2.7 months, from November 8 to January 30, with an average daily incident shortwave energy per square meter below 4.1 kWh.
+The darkest month of the year in Port Saint Lucie is December, with an average of 3.5 kWh.

 For the purposes of this report, the geographical coordinates of Port Saint Lucie are 27.294 deg latitude, -80.350 deg longitude, and 13 ft elevation.

 The topography within 2 miles of Port Saint Lucie is essentially flat, with a maximum elevation change of 16 feet and an average elevation above sea level of 13 feet.
 Within 10 miles is also essentially flat (59 feet).
 Within 50 miles is also essentially flat (72 feet).

 The area within 2 miles of Port Saint Lucie is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (56%) and water (16%), and within 50 miles by water (49%) and cropland (23%).